 The anti-inflammatory properties of pomegranates can slow the growth of cancer cells.
 In particular, pomegranate juice has been shown to inhibit the progression of prostate cancer.
 (2)

-2. Improve blood pressure and prevents heart disease
+2. Improve blood pressure and prevent heart disease

 3. Help manage arthritis